denilsonsa/html5-knob/README.md

 The current implementation does not support DOM0-style events (e.g. `xknob.oninput = function(){}` will not work).
 Using the modern `xknob.addEventListener('input')` works fine.

 This control is not considered a [form-associated element](http://www.w3.org/TR/html5/forms.html#form-associated-element), thus its value does not get submitted.
 A partial solution would be to add `<input type="hidden">` as a direct children of `<x-knob>`; however, I don't know how trigger an update of XKnob whenever the `<input type="hidden">` element gets updated (i.e. how to make `form.input_name.value = 1` also update XKnob?).

+Pseudo-classes such as `:disabled` do not work on this custom element.
+Maybe someday? is it even possible to implement that?

 For some reason, using two fingers to zoom the page will not work if one of the fingers starts the touch on the knob.